- Initial training - continuing education

 Further education :

-- Sectors: Graduates move towards public administrations (public administrative establishments, local authorities), non-market institutions such as non-for-profit organizations, agencies, professional organizations, cultural structures.
-They also turn to communication and public marketing consulting agencies operating in this sector and whose clients are public administrations or non-market organizations.
+- Sectors : Graduates move towards public administrations (public administrative establishments, local authorities), non-market institutions such as associations, agencies, professional organisations, cultural structures.
+They also turn to communication and public marketing consulting agencies operating in this sector and whose clients are public administrations or non-market organisations.